 The man answers, “My name is Legion, for we are many.”

 This man has split-identities; he is a man divided, and “a house divided against itself will fall” (Mark 3:24-25).
 The term the spirits use is a military term.
 The man is held under siege by a power too great and too multiplied to overcome.
 He is beyond the capacity to break their combined power.
 Though the people were unable to bind him, he himself is bound from within.
 He is powerless, helpless, and hopeless.
 Jesus looks beyond the man’s shameful appearance, with all that it suggests; He understands.

 Repeatedly, the man begs Jesus, earnestly implores him, to not torment him by sending the spirits out of the country.
 What does this request mean?
 The evil spirits have great success in that country.
 According to Grotius, there were in that country apostate Jews who had “thrown themselves out of the covenant of God”.
 They were heretics to the ancient Abrahamic covenant of fellowship with God.
-The delight of the evil spirits is in their destruction and do not wish to go where the Spirit of God is awakening the spirits of men, as Jesus is in all Israel.
+The delight of the evil spirits is in their destructive powers; they do not wish to go where the Spirit of God is awakening the spirits of men, as Jesus is in all Israel.

 They know that Jesus will not allow them to re-enter the souls of men.
 That would be out of character of a God of love.
 So they beg to be commended to the souls of the animals.
 They are doomed; their time has not yet come for their eternal destruction, but they also know they cannot continue as they have now that Christ has come.